Religion & Thought

 The Torah is the Five Books of Moses, but in Jewish life the word can also mean the sacred scroll used in synagogue and, more broadly, the divine teaching and interpretive tradition built around those books.

-That fuller answer is worth giving because the word has always carried more weight than one tidy definition can hold.
+That fuller answer matters because the word has always carried more weight than one tidy definition can hold.